TBV Insights

 Executive summary.
 It’s reasonable to assume that everyone presented with a business document scans the Executive Summary, if there is one.
 Short videos can summarize blog posts, research reports, white papers and almost any other text content.
 An “executive summary” video can makes content more accessible and draw in new readers, extending the reach of the document in social media, for example.

 Personalized video.
-There are numerous options for personalizing video content.
+There are numerous options online for personalizing video content.
 A video call, of course.
 Record and edit a message with your webcam or smart phone.
-Vidyard has a free Chrome plugin called GoVideo you should check out.
-They also offer very impressive facilities for personalizing professionally produced video content like explainers and executive summaries.
 A Google search for personalized video will turn up lots of options.

 RFP.
 Companies often use video recordings to provide evidence of top-level executive commitment to a project.
 And, of course, video can provide convincing evidence for assertions made in an RFP.
 It’s worth pointing out that a lot of the video content types mentioned above, such as FAQ videos and executive summaries, will fit very well into an RFP because they are focused and not sales-y.